FFmpeg Subtitles

 This is useful when:

-• You’re targeting players that don’t support the original subtitle format
+• The target player does not support the original subtitle format

 Basic example